-If you are looking for a quick breakfast version (or lunch and dinner!) that doesn’t grow old and might just become a go-to for you, give it a try.
-And watch out, your housemates young and old, and quite possibly even your pets, will be begging you to share.
+If you are looking for a quick breakfast version (or lunch and dinner!) that doesn’t grow old and might just become your go-to, give it a try.
+And watch out, your housemates young and old, and quite possibly even your pets will be begging you to share.

-This was Evie’s 2nd breakfast but I cannot not resist this face.
+This was Evie’s 2nd breakfast today, but I cannot resist this face.